eawww/TungstenCarbide/game/rules/03-Gameplay.md

 ### Murdering Phase

-_Discard 0-3_ of your item cards and then draw until you have _6 item cards_ in your hand.
+_Optionally, Discard 1_ of your item cards and then draw until you have _6 item cards_ in your hand.

 Similarly to the tunneling phase, the murdering phase is played in rounds.
 The object of the game is to be the last player alive.